The Dishes (band): History

 The band broke up in 1978 although they did reunite for a show at the Winnipeg Art Gallery in 1984.
-When Tony Malone left in '77 he started Drastic Measures, a band that would achieve greater heights than The Dishes and even land a record deal with CBS.
+When Tony Malone left in 1977, he started Drastic Measures, a band that would achieve greater heights than The Dishes and even land a record deal with CBS and score a minor hit single.

 After The Dishes disbanded, Steven Davey switched to vocals/guitar and started his own band, The Everglades.
-Both Drastic Measures & The Everglades contributed tracks to "The Last Pogo" LP although they do not appear in the film.
+Both Drastic Measures and The Everglades contributed tracks to The Last Pogo LP although they do not appear in the film.
 Steven would later go on to become a journalist for the Toronto Star, MacLean's Magazine, Xtra and Now.
 He died suddenly and unexpectedly in 2014 of a heart attack.

-Tony kept playing.
+Tony kept playing solo, he died in 2023.
 Scott Davey joined a new band The Sharks with Sherry Kean and played with Rough Trade and then retired from music.
 Ken Farr joined Drastic Measures for a while, then went on to work for the Canadian government in its Silviculture dept. Murray Ball became a successful restaurant and club owner.
 Michael LaCroix became a professional sound recorder on big budget film sets.

-Members of the band appear in the documentary "The Last Pogo Jumps Again".
-A CD recording of their TV Ontario show plus a couple of other things was released in 2002.
+Members of the band appear in the documentary The Last Pogo Jumps Again.
+A CD recording of their TV Ontario show plus a couple of other unreleased tracks was released in 2002.